Yu-Lab-Genomics/MethylAI/README.md

 ### 3. Calculate DNA Sequence Attribution Scores Using DeepSHAP
-This step uses the MethylAI model combined with the DeepSHAP algorithm to compute sequence attribution scores for the DNA sequences corresponding to the representative CpG sites.
+This step uses the MethylAI model combined with the DeepSHAP algorithm to estimate sequence attribution scores for the DNA sequences corresponding to the representative CpG sites.
 These scores quantify the contribution of each nucleotide position to the predicted methylation level.

 **Note**: Based on our testing, processing ~100,000 representative CpG sites with default parameters on an RTX 4090 GPU requires approximately 24 hours.